sayanta01/JS/notes/fullstackopen/react-docs/ui/passing-props.md

 #   let size = props.size;
 # }

-Specifying a default value for a prop: Default value to fall back on when no value is specified
+Specifying a default value for a prop: Default value to fallback on when no value is specified
 - function List({ category = "Category", items = [] }) // default props
 # function Avatar({ person, size = 100 }) {
 #   // Now, if <Avatar person={...} /> is rendered with no size prop, the size will be set to 100